schemedoc/cookbook/recipes/find-matching-files-in-directory-tree.md

+# Find matching files in directory tree

 ## Problem

 You have a directory containing an unknown set of subdirectories and files.
 For example:

 ```
 a/a.png